ProvableHQ/community/snarkOS/MEETINGNOTES.md

 * Reminder: ARC 21 is still in need of feedback, notably in regards to the bootnodes.
 I've pre-emptively filed a PR removing the sync layer from the bootnodes and the crawlers, this was approved by Max but it would be good to confirm this is what we want through the ARC process.
 * Currently benchmarking and improving some hash map uses to store pre-hashed data; no blockers.

+Blocker:  None.

 ### Akis:

 ### Jules:

 ### Mark

+* Github repo hygiene
+* Grafana visualizaion work - Grafana cloud does not allow a dynamic public view of the dashboard.
+You can do snapshots publicly.
+There are other things like github plugins so that we can get releases and PRs in the graphs so we can do regression tracking.
+At some point we will need to move to a self-hosted grafana so that we can do better than what the cloud version provides.
+About 50% blocked on some things.
+Plan is to keep iterating on this and making it more informative so that we can pinpoint issues when we see them on the network.

 ### Fabiano:

+* Focused on setup.
+Been keeping an eye on the bootnodes and the miners
+* Repaired a few of them that are running on the old storage.
+Repair tool said they are valid.
+* Most of the miners seem to be stuck.
+* Out of the six, four of the miners are stuck.
+* Some are still running out of memory, so they are on auto-restart
+* Reduced max peers to 750, and still some are running out of memory.
+Some have been reduced to 450 or 500.
+* Want to add a couple of nodes from a different cloud providers.

 ## Orphan Rate